giralt/draft-ietf-alto-gradient-graph-2/draft-giraltyellamraju-alto-bsg-requirements.md

 large-scale data push synchronizing state across multiple global data centers [B4-SIGCOMM].
-Another common use case is found in science networks, where massive data sets such as those originated from the large hadron collider at CERN, Switzerland, need to be shared with scientific labs around the world.
+Another common use case is found in science networks, where massive data sets such as those originated from the Large Hadron Collider at CERN, Switzerland, need to be shared with scientific labs around the world.
 In this section, we show how bottleneck structures can be used to reconfigure a network towards accelerating a given data transfer with the goal to meet a certain time constraint.

-To illustre this use case, we will assume the simple bottleneck structure shown in {{flowaccel}}.
+To illustrate this use case, we will assume the simple bottleneck structure shown in {{flowaccel}}.

                 +------+